im-adi46/zectec_task/README.md

 ## 📌 Project Overview

 The **Movie Management System** is a Django-based web application designed to manage a collection of movies.
-Users can add, edit, delete, and view movie details along with images, making it easy to organize and showcase movie information.
+Users can add, edit, delete, and view movie details, making it easy to organize and showcase movie information.

 ---

 ## 🚀 Features

-* **User Authentication:** Secure login for users to manage movie entries.
 * **Add Movies:** Add new movies with title, description, director, and image.
 * **Edit/Delete Movies:** Easily update or remove existing movie entries.
 * **Movie List:** View a paginated list of all movies with images and details.
 * **Dropdown Selection:** Use dropdown menus for fields like director during movie addition.
-* **Image Upload:** Upload and display movie poster images.

 ---